USS Ashuelot: 1867–1870

-The double-ender's first memorable mission began at Amoy early in April of that year when the captain of the Royal Navy's HMS Cormorant informed Rear Admiral Henry H. Bell, the commander of the United States Squadron, that "aboriginals" had murdered the survivors from Rover after that American merchant bark had been wrecked on rocks just off the southern coast of Formosa.
-Bell ordered Febiger—then at Foochow—to proceed in Ashuelot to that island to investigate.
+The double-ender's first memorable mission began at Amoy early in April of that year when the captain of the Royal Navy's HMS Cormorant informed Rear Admiral Henry H. Bell, the commander of the United States Squadron, that "aboriginals" had murdered the survivors from Rover after that American merchant bark had been wrecked on rocks just off the southern coast of Taiwan (Formosa).
+Bell ordered Febiger—then at Fuzhou—to proceed in Ashuelot to that island to investigate.
 When the gunboat returned from Formosa with evidence confirming the tragedy, Bell launched a punitive expedition against the guilty tribesmen (see Formosa Expedition), but left Ashuelot on the mainland coast to look after American interests in various Chinese treaty ports.
 The double-ender continued to perform this duty into the early spring of 1868.

 In Japan at that time, civil disturbances followed the abolition of the shogunate and the assumption of supreme political power by the Emperor Meiji, drawing Ashuelot to the island empire.
 She reached Nagasaki on 6 April and, with her sister American warships, remained neutral while furnishing refuge to endangered American citizens and foreigners.
 She also offered asylum to Japanese officials of both sides who felt themselves to be imperiled.

 However, late in the spring, unrest in northern China caused Ashuelot to return to the Asiatic mainland.
 She put to sea on 17 June and, six days later, reached Tianjin—then menaced by Chinese rebels.
 She worked along the coast of northern China until sailing for Japan late in August.
 She moved from port to port along the coast of Asia and among the nearby islands, reaffirming the American presence and power in that part of the world, frequently seeking out trouble spots so that she might be on hand as a haven for endangered Americans and for others in peril—native and foreign alike.